AlexLoyko/orchard-frontend/README.md

 http://159.65.172.142:3000

 IMPORTANT:
-In order to run properly, enable CORS Allow-Control-Allow-Origin.
+In order to run properly, enable CORS Allow-Control-Allow-Origin.<br/>
 In Google Chrome, can be done easily by a plugin: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en